mondoohq/installer/examples/packer-digitalocean/README.md

-# Build an Dropt with Packer & Mondoo Vulnerability Scan
+# Build an Droplet with Packer & Mondoo Vulnerability Scan

 ## Preconditions